 \section{Methodology}

 We construct a generalized Padé-$(2,1)$ expansion around an arbitrary pivot redshift $z_0 \ne 0$.
 This formulation expresses all relevant observables directly in terms of the cosmographic parameters $q(z_0)$, $j(z_0)$, and $s(z_0)$ at the chosen pivot.
-The explicit derivation is provided in the \hyperref[section:A]{Supplementary Material, \S~I}.
+The explicit derivation is provided in \hyperref[section:A]{Appendix A}.

 Generalizing the Padé-$(2,1)$ expansion to an arbitrary pivot redshift $z_0$ offers several key advantages.
 Firstly, because the accuracy of any truncated expansion inevitably deteriorates with distance from the expansion center, our framework allows the pivot redshift to be chosen strategically so as to minimize truncation errors across the redshift range populated by low-$z$ data.
 To quantify this effect, we fix the cosmographic parameters to their $\Lambda$CDM values and compare Padé approximations of the key observables with the exact $\Lambda$CDM functions for different choices of $z_0$.
 When expanded around $z_0 = 0$, the Padé-$(2,1)$ already produces theoretical uncertainties comparable to current DESI BAO error bars.
 By contrast, for higher pivot redshifts, $0.4 \lesssim z_0 \lesssim 1$, the accuracy of the reconstructed observables improves by up to two orders of magnitude across the full data range.
 In this regime, the generalized Padé-$(2,1)$ reproduces $\Lambda$CDM predictions with negligible relative error, while avoiding the need for higher-order expansions and the additional free parameters they entail.